-Former US President Barack Obama will deliver the 16th Nelson Mandela Annual Lecture, supported by the Motsepe Foundation, in Johannesburg on 17 July 2018.
+Former US President Barack Obama will deliver the 16th Nelson Mandela Annual Lecture, in partnership with the Motsepe Foundation, in Johannesburg on 17 July 2018.

 The Nelson Mandela Foundation made the announcement, and laid out its plans for Nelson Mandela Day 2018, at a special function at Constitution Hill this week.
 This year’s events are particularly significant, as 2018 marks the centenary of Madiba’s birth.